monanyx/monanyx/README.md

 # Hi there 👋

-I'm Monanyx, a developer passionate about algorithms and simulations.
+I'm Melissa also known as Mona lol, a developer passionate about algorithms and simulations.

 ## 🚀 Featured Project